bitmonk8/dosatsu-cpp/docs/TROUBLESHOOTING.md

-# CppGraphIndex Troubleshooting Guide
+# Dosatsu Troubleshooting Guide

-This guide helps resolve common issues with the CppGraphIndex build system and development environment.
+This guide helps resolve common issues with the Dosatsu build system and development environment.

 ## 📋 Quick Diagnostics